Bug report #10044

 The fix to get an osm2pgsql postgis table (and I now assume imposm as well) to display properly, has to do with the SRID.
 Regina's fix for Bug #9863 also takes care of the problem above.

 Doing the following query on psql takes care of the problem :

 ALTER TABLE planet_osm_polygon ALTER COLUMN way TYPE geometry(Geometry, 3857) USING ST_SetSRID(way,3857);

 Not sure I understand why, as SetSRID only changes the metadata and doesn't touch the geometry.
 But all is well after that query.

 That said, after an osm2pgsql import, I would recommend, for each relevant table:

 ALTER TABLE planet_osm_point ADD gid SERIAL UNIQUE PRIMARY KEY; CREATE UNIQUE INDEX planet_osm_point_gid_idx ON planet_osm_point (gid); ALTER TABLE planet_osm_polygon ALTER COLUMN way TYPE geometry(Geometry, 3857) USING ST_SetSRID(way,3857);

 Having said that, something seems to be not working properly in QGIS.
 There was no need for this in uDig or OpenJump, and there is still the problem with the QGIS OSM core plugin, which is probably related to this.

 Hope this helps someone,

-#3 Updated by Joao Paulouro almost 6 years ago
+#3 Updated by Joao Paulouro about 6 years ago